xahmedx777x/wai-website/pages/about/translating.md

 ### 3. Review

 All translations are reviewed before they are published.
 - WAI Resources translations are reviewed by other volunteers and by WAI staff.
-Once reviewed, they are published to the
+Once reviewed, they are published to the WAI website.
-- WCAG Candidate Authorized Translations (CAT) follow a formal review process described in the [Policy for Authorized W3C Translations](https://www.w3.org/2005/02/TranslationPolicy.html)
+- WCAG Candidate Authorized Translations (CAT) follow a formal review process described in the [Policy for Authorized W3C Translations](https://www.w3.org/2005/02/TranslationPolicy.html).
+Once reviewed, they are published to the W3C website.
 - WCAG Unofficial translations follow a simpler review process.

 ## Additional information